Dellrall/BMCS2023-OOP-group-assignment/HillClimmer/README.md

 ## System Requirements
 - Java 8 or higher
 - NetBeans IDE (recommended for debugging)
-- CSV files are created automatically in the project directory
+- CSV files are created automatically in the data folder

 ## Quick Start
 1. Open in NetBeans